-You may recall that numerous incidents like this also happened in 2014 in many parts of Lake County.
+Not a year goes by when these types of crimes don't occur.
+A few years ago (in 2014 to be exact) numerous incidents like this occurred in many parts of Lake County.
 In some of those cases, an offender(s) entered unlocked vehicles and used the garage door opener that was in the vehicle to gain access to the garage.
 (Unfortunately, Vernon Hills was not immune.)

 These crimes should still serve as a notice to everyone the importance of taking basic security steps.
 That is, keep your garage door closed and keep your vehicle locked with all valuables out of sight.